Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] AWS Global Accelerator.
 - [x] Network Load Balancer.

-### A SysOps administrator is using AWS CloudFormation StackSets to create AWS resources in two AWS Regions in the same AWS account.
-A stack operation fails in one Region and returns the stack instance status of OUTDATED.
+### A SysOps administrator is using AWS CloudFormation `StackSets` to create AWS resources in two AWS Regions in the same AWS account.
+A stack operation fails in one Region and returns the stack instance status of `OUTDATED`.
 What is the cause of this failure?

 - [ ] The CloudFormation template changed on the local disk and has not been submitted to CloudFormation.
 - [x] The CloudFormation template is trying to create a global resource that is not unique.